 Relationships and Legacy

 The relationship between Oliver and Dinah was handled here very well.
-It was extremely intriguing, even reimagined as a first love between two teenagers.
-The mystery surrounding Oliver and Dinah’s own history and secrets revealing themselves to her were very compelling.
+It was extremely intriguing, even reimagined as a teenage first love.
+The mystery surrounding Oliver and Dinah’s own history and secrets revealing themselves to her was very compelling.
 Their B-plot romance gave the story levity to not constantly bog down the story with doom and gloom.
 Yet Oliver was also integral to the A-plot and very much a key figure who meshed with the story well.
 I really liked Oliver here in general, which is more I can say for the knock-off Batman-wannabe from Arrow (I promise I’m not bitter).
-That version of the character was repugnant and it was horrible how he treated Laurel and most everyone else.
+That version of the character was repugnant and it was horrible how he treated Laurel and almost everyone else.

 Minor Questions and Critiques

 These aren’t really critiques as like questions and observations, and again I’ll try not to spoil too much.
 But I wondered whether or not the silencing had affected transwomen.
-I was unsure of any transwomen being in the story or it being mentioned whether they would have been affected.
+I was unsure of any transwomen being in the story or whether it is mentioned whether they would have been affected.
 However I like to think they would’ve been affected, had they been explored.
 The CW Supergirl series has many problems.
-But one thing they did well was reinforce a transwoman’s identity through her powers.
+But one thing they did well reinforced a transwoman’s identity through her powers.
 In Dreamer’s family, one woman in each generation inherits precognitive dream powers.
-She, a transgender woman, received them, even over her cisgendered sister.
+She, a transgender woman, received them, even over her cisgender sister.
 I don’t think Monir had to have any established transgender characters or specify who would be affected or not.
-However it was a question that came up for me.
+However, it was a question that came up for me.
 If it actually was addressed, I surely missed it.

 Why You Should Read This Story